masumsoft/express-cassandra/README.md

 #### Find (token based pagination)

 You can also use the `token` comparison function while querying a result set using the $token operator.
-This is specially useful for <a href="https://docs.datastax.com/en/cql/3.3/cql/cql_using/usePaging.html">paging through unordered partitioner results</a>.
+This is specially useful for [paging through unordered partitioner results](https://docs.datastax.com/en/cql/3.3/cql/cql_using/usePaging.html).

 ```js
 //consider the following situation